TanStack/router/docs/guide/custom-search-param-serialization.md

 > [⚠️ Why does this snippet not use atob/btoa?](#safe-binary-encodingdecoding)

-## Using JSURL
+## Using JSURL2

-[JSURL](https://github.com/Sage/jsurl) is a non-standard library that can both compress URLs while still maintaining readability.
+[JSURL2](https://github.com/wmertens/jsurl2) is a non-standard library that can both compress URLs while still maintaining readability.
 This can be done with the following code:

 ```tsx
 import {